 Carl Sean McMahon grew up on Salt Spring Island.
-After graduating Gulf Island Secondary School, he attended the Victoria College of Art before traveling in Asia.
-After his travels, he went to the University of Victoria to pursue his interest in art.
-At the University he explored different artistic disciplines including sculpture, painting, digital media and video production.
-Carl Sean currently lives on Salt Spring Island, working from his studio to focus on his metal sculptures.
-He has established CSM Gallery & Studio to further the development of his art.
+After graduating from Gulf Islands Secondary School, he attended the Victoria College of Art before traveling in Asia.
+Following his travels, he enrolled at the University of Victoria to pursue his passion for art.
+There, he explored various artistic disciplines, including sculpture, painting, digital media, and video production.
+Carl Sean currently lives on Salt Spring Island, working from his studio, where he focuses on metal sculpture.
+He has established CSM Gallery & Studio to further develop his art.

 I consider my work a “resurgence”, since it is created primarily (90+%) from reclaimed materials – the by-products of today’s society.
 My sculptures revive the abandoned materials by giving them new meaning and purpose.
 The design of each sculpture is not preconceived, but rather dictated by the aesthetic merits of each individual component.